XkshaT7678/Arjv3n-TeleGraphUploder/README.md

 #### 👨‍💻 Features:
 ```
-- [X] You can upload photos to telegraph
+[-] You can upload photos to telegraph
-- [X] You can upload videos to telegraph
+[-] You can upload videos to telegraph
-- [X] You can upload Gifs to telegraph
+[-] You can upload Gifs to telegraph
 ```
 -  Don't forget to fork/star it 🌟